Spin Response of a Magnetic Monopole and Quantum Hall Response in Topological Lattice Models through Local Invariants and Light: Conclusion

 \section{Conclusion}

 We have developed the formalism of local topological invariants (markers) from the magnetic monopole to lattice models with an emphasis on the Haldane model and on its topological quantum phase transition.
 The numerical analysis presented in this work through the various probes shows how this geometrical approach of local character in momentum space is efficient, simple and useful.
 The local invariants are associated to physical observables such as the quantum Hall response and local response in reciprocal space to circularly polarized light.
-We introduce an effective magnetic moment for the quantum monopole on the Bloch sphere such that the susceptibility response with respect to the additional magnetic field along $z$ direction is of topological character i.e. remains invariant within the topological phase.
+We introduce an effective magnetic moment for the monopole such that the susceptibility response with respect to the additional magnetic field along $z$ direction reveals the topological phase transition.
 Through a proximity effect in coupled-planes systems, the QAH effect and the QSH effect are alternatively related through a even-odd effect.
 When taking the thermodynamical limit, we formulate a correspondence (analogy) between a $\frac{1}{2}$ invariant at a topological interface and the Ramanujan infinite alternating series.
 Many challenging questions remain to be addressed within this geometrical approach that we hope will be useful to the community, related to practical applications and to recent results on photoluminescence results locally resolved in momentum space \cite{C2N}.
 Topological properties are also measurable in circuit quantum electrodynamics lattices through a local pump probe in real space \cite{JulianKaryn}. \\

 A. Baldanza is thankful to Universities Paris-Saclay, Porto and Roma through the Erasmus Mundus Quarmen Master program, and to Ecole Polytechnique for the support in his Master Thesis.